-The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2023), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:
+The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2024), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- Protecting children from maltreatment - · Preventing impairment of children's health or development, - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

-We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Safe Recruitment, Premises management, Special Education Needs (SEN), Children Looked After (CLA), Behaviour, Staff discipline, Conduct and grievance, Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education and Medical conditions.
+We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Premises management, Special Education Needs (SEN), Children Looked After (CLA), Behaviour, Staff discipline, Conduct and grievance, Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education and Medical conditions.
 Details of these are contained in standalone policies and can be requested or accessed via our website.
 We also refer to a number of additional safeguarding guidance documents which the DfE issue.